You’re just starting out as a physician, and the idea of having your own private practice seems enticing.

 The Benefits Of Starting Your Own Private Practice

-The obvious benefits of starting your own practice is the freedom it offers you to set your own schedule, build your own staff, and generally be your own boss.
+The obvious benefit is the freedom it offers you to set your own schedule, build your own staff, and generally be your own boss.

-The challenges of solo business ownership may be appealing to you, as there is work to do in a variety of areas: marketing, hiring staff and contract negotiation, finding the perfect premises, paying your bills, and so on.
+The challenges of solo business ownership may not always be appealing to you, as there is work to do in a variety of areas: private practice digital marketing, hiring staff, healthcare billing, finding the perfect location, and so on.

 One of the biggest benefits, though, is the total control you have over the quality of care you provide your patients, and the type of treatments you provide.

-If you’re interested in a specific field of medicine, a specific condition, or a specific subset of the population, you’re much freer to focus in on treatments for what interests you most.
+If you’re interested in a specific condition, or a specific subset of the population, you’re much freer to focus on what interests you most.

 The Benefits Of Joining An Already Operating Practice

-A large number of new physicians choose to join a group that already exists, in order to share some of what can be seen as burdens when you’re first starting out on your own.
+Many new physicians choose to join a group that already exists to share some of what can be seen as burdens when you’re first starting out on your own.

 This can mean a steady salary right off the bat, as well as freedom from the worries of having to manage the business side of your practice.